Ada Limón: Awards and honors

 In 2013, Limón served as a judge for the National Book Award for Poetry.

 In 2020, Limón was awarded a Fellowship from the John Simon Guggenheim Memorial Foundation.

 In July 2022, Librarian of Congress Carla Hayden appointed her the 24th United States Poet Laureate for the term of 2022–2023.
 Hayden renewed Limón's term for another two years in April 2023.

 In October 2023, she was named a MacArthur Fellow receiving the "genius" grant from the John and Catherine T. MacArthur Foundation.

 She received a 2023 PEN Oakland/Josephine Miles Award for The Hurting Kind.

 In February 2024, Limón was named as one of Time magazine's 12 Women of the Year for 2024, for being "extraordinary leaders who are working toward a more equal world".

+Dr. Thayer Wescott’s 2025 study To Write of This Country and Reckon with America through Contemporary Women Poets included Ada Limón among ten contemporary poets identified as shaping twenty-first-century American poetry, alongside writers such as Joy Harjo, Sheema Kalbasi, Tracy K. Smith and others.

 To raise public awareness of the Europa Clipper mission, NASA undertook a "Message In A Bottle" campaign, i.e. actually "Send Your Name to Europa" campaign on June 1, 2023, through which people around the world are invited to send their names as signatories to a poem called, "In Praise of Mystery: A Poem for Europa" written by Ada Limón.
 The poem connects the two water worlds — Earth, yearning to reach out and understand what makes a world habitable, and Europa, waiting with secrets yet to be explored.
 The poem is engraved on a tantalum metal plate that seals an opening into the vault.
 The inward-facing side of the metal plate is engraved with the poem in the poet's own handwriting, along with participants' names that will be etched onto microchips mounted on the spacecraft.

 On Friday, August 18, 2023, the City of Sonoma paid tribute to Limón, with a Bench Dedication.
-The bench is adorned with quotes from Limón's work and is situated in front of Readers’ Books in Sonoma.
+The bench is adorned with quotes from Limón's work and is situated in front of Readers' Books in Sonoma.